skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

   Add a loading screen to the TAP file. `FILE` may be a snapshot or a 6912-byte SCR file.

--t, --tapfile `TAPFILE`
-  Set the TAP filename.
-If reading from standard input, the default filename is 'program.tap'; otherwise it is the basename of FILE with the '.bin', '.sna', '.szx' or '.z80' suffix replaced by '.tap'. ``Note:`` this option is deprecated since version 5.2; use the second positional argument to specify the TAP filename.

 -V, --version
   Show the SkoolKit version number and exit.